Isherwood Ward (Lowry Unit)

 Additional Information

 The Low Secure Service comprises of two 15 bed male wards.
-The two male wards; Isherwood and Delaney are based at the new purpose built Lowry Unit.
+The two male wards; Isherwood and Delaney are based at the purpose built Lowry Unit.

 The service is designed to provide intensive rehabilitation for people with enduring mental health needs and who cannot be safely treated in an open inpatient recovery unit.
 The services operate within the principles of ‘nothing about me without me’ placing our service users at the centre of their care and supporting recovery and choice where this is clinically appropriate.